Healthy Choices case studies

 See how staff at the Twelve Apostles kiosk made healthy changes to the food and drink they sell with support from the Healthy Eating Advisory Service.

 It's all part of Parks Victoria’s motto, Healthy Parks Healthy People.

-Nearly 70% of the items sold in this health service cafe are GREEN options.
+Nearly 70% of the items sold in the Yarriyak Cafe are now GREEN options.

 James Mavros, Manager of the Plenty Valley Arts & Convention Centre describes in this video how the City of Whittlesea implemented their healthy catering policy as part of their ongoing health promotion efforts, including offering healthier choices in vending machines.

 Taking a whole-of-community approach to making healthy choices the easy choices for residents.

 The Western District Health Service has provided a fantastic example of how the community can rally together to make a change.

 Find out what it took for this council to move towards healthier internal catering.